-In this section we review the theory of state conversion, a central problem in query complexity.
-We introduce the notion of query complexity, mainly following~\cite{belovsOneWayTicketVegas2023} (which we recommend for a more comprehensive treatment).
-A \emph{quantum query algorithm} has access to an oracle, which is modeled as a linear operator (typically a unitary) $O : \calM \rightarrow \calM$.
+} A \emph{quantum query algorithm} has access to an oracle, which is modeled as a linear operator (typically a unitary) $O : \calM \rightarrow \calM$.
 Without loss of generality, any such algorithm has the form (see Figure~\ref{fig:query-algorithm})

 where $U_k$ are unitary operators independent of $O$ acting on a Hilbert space $\calH = (\calM \otimes \calW) \oplus \calN$, while